KILTprotocol/sdk-js/docs/contribution-guide.md

 KILT's API doc is available [here][apidoc].

 In the KILT SDK, modules and public methods are documented inline, in the code.
 These inline "doc blocks" need to follow some linting rules.
 Make sure ESLint is activated in your code editor, so the errors and warnings are highlighted.

-We also check them on commit, so that you're protected: you can't push a linting error to the repo.
+We also check these rules on commit, so that you're protected: you can't push a linting error to the repo.

-Yyou don't need to - but if you're interested, you can see all the linting rules for the inline doc blocks in `.eslintrc.json`, and check what they mean on [jsdoc][jsdoc].
+You don't need to - but if you're interested, you can see all the linting rules for the inline doc blocks in `.eslintrc.json`, and check what they mean on [jsdoc][jsdoc].

 We're using [typedoc][typedoc] to generate the API doc from the inline "doc blocks".

 ### Documenting modules